 Like we said way back in May 2018, fraud was happening on the Gas Contract.
 Now it comes to light P & R have been charging the owners of EKH fraudently to the sum of £1,479,000 worth of overcharging by P & R, the contractor who was responsible for the Gas Servicing & Maintenance contract for all four East Kent Council, managed by East Kent Housing. £530,000 has been repaid by P & R and £949,000 remains in dispute between P & R and the Councils of Canterbury, Dover, Folkestone & Hythe and Thanet.

-Gas safety issues at East Kent Housing (EKH) – which manages around 17,000 homes on behalf of Canterbury, Dover, Thanet, and Folkestone & Hythe councils – emerged in early April 2019.
+Gas safety issues at East Kent Housing (EKH) (first reported by us); which manages around 17,000 homes on behalf of Canterbury, Dover, Thanet, and Folkestone & Hythe councils – emerged in early April 2019.

 Hundreds of gas safety checks were not done in the time required by law after the breakdown of a contract with heating maintenance firm P&R Installations Company in early April.

 An officer’s report that went before Thanet District Council’s cabinet on Thursday said that an internal audit of EKH’s contract with P&R in October “revealed significant weaknesses” on the ALMO’s part.

 A further review of the contract by Gas Contract Services identified EKH’s “failure to identify overcharging by P&R for works completed and instances where works have been completed but adequate paperwork [was] not provided”, the report added.

 It said there were three overpayments – one of £530,000, which was accepted by P&R, and two worth a combined £949,000, which the contractor disputes.